Don't let the lower price fool you; the Saatva mattress promotes comfortable, restful sleep just like pricier brands.

 Although several hundred dollars less than other premium mattresses, the Saatva offers reliable support thanks in part to its innerspring build.
 Available in a 14.5-inch model.
 Choose from plush soft, firm, and luxury firm, and enjoy a 120-night sleep trial.

 In the rare case that you need to return this mattress, you may run into hassles.
 Some owners gripe that it aggravated their back pain, but most rave about the comfort.

 A premium mattress that has earned many satisfied customers that rave about the support and cool comfort it delivers.

-Designed with four layers of supportive foam that are comfortable regardless of how you sleep.
-Gel layer is breathable and helps maintain temperatures to keep you cool.
-Customers love the industry-leading limited lifetime warranty.
-Also comes with a 101-night trail.
+Designed with 4 layers of supportive foam that are comfortable regardless of how you sleep.
+Gel layer is breathable and helps maintain temperature to keep you cool.
+Sits at 12 inches high.
+Conveniently comes with a 101-night trail.

 Rarely, owners found that the Cloud Foam layer of the Lux model made it too soft.
 The standard Puffy model is a firmer alternative.

 Tempur-Pedic has been a top-selling manufacturer of premium mattresses for decades, and this model fits the brand's promise of an outstanding sleep experience.

 Top cooling layer is situated on a multi-layer system that's designed to provided maximum support without being too soft or too firm.
 Very few reports of pain upon awaking, thanks in part to the proprietary APR+ layer that eases pressure points.
 Choose from soft or firm and enjoy a 90-night trial.